a0viedo/demystifying-js-engines/README.md

 This is a list of resources I used to learn about virtual machines in general, from an architecture point of view to optimizations and garbage collection strategies.
-I've also put together some parts into a talk format, you can see the slides [here][slides].
+I've also put together some parts into a talk format, you can see the [video here][video] ([slides][slides]).

 Contributions are very welcome!